CPEN-221/go-examples/README.md

 For C programs, use your favourite editor and compiler (e.g., Microsoft Visual Studio C, `gcc`).

 For Java programs, I recommed using IntelliJ.
 You will open each example in `go-examples` as a separate project.
-From the Eclipse menu, you can create a new Java project and select the directory for the source code (such as `example1-java`).
+From the IntelliJ menu, you can create a new Java project and select the directory for the source code (such as `example1-java`).